 Buffer: This app lets you tweet interesting articles or photos with just one click — at times that are optimal for your audience.
-It’s a bit pricey ($10/month), but is worth it to me for the time it saves.
+It’s free to schedule 10 articles at a time, or $10/month for the unlimited plan.

 Feedly: Not that I ever log into it, but in theory, this is a great way to keep up with blogs and news sources.